 The earlier the better - Getting in there early with younger fathers can make a huge difference to everyone’s lives, especially their children.
 Their children are most often babies or under one.
 It’s our chance to stop the cycle of trauma and adversity before it becomes ingrained.

-Working with birth mothers to promote co-parenting – Different team members work very closely with the young birth mothers, giving us a better understanding of the true situation.
+Working with birth mothers to promote co-parenting – Alongside the team working on Caring Dads for young fathers, different team members work very closely with the young birth mothers, giving us a better understanding of the true situation.

 Protecting future partners and children - Young relationships tend to be more volatile.
 Young dads may go on to have new partners, and new children.
 Intervening now means these future relationships can be free from domestic abuse, warm, loving and healthy from the start.